 2021/22 | • | 440 | 14.3% | 13.2% | 15.7% | 19.6% | 24.2% |

 The age distribution of mothers in Hull calculated from the local births dataset is given below.
-According to this, in 2021 there were 3,065 births to Hull residents which differs slightly from Fingertips with 3,079 births in total (stillbirths and live births), but the differences are relatively small.
-The average age of the mother at time birth was 28.5 years old.
-The median (middle value when all ages are ranked in order) age at time of birth of all the mothers was 28 years old.
-The middle 50% of total births fell to mothers between the ages of 24 and 32 years old at time of birth.
-There were 22 births where the age of mother at birth was unknown/unrecorded, which are included in the total births figure but are not included in average age and age range calculations.
+According to this, in 2023 there were 3,144 births to Hull residents with 3,131 of these having age of mother recorded.
+The average age of the mother at time birth was 28.6 years old.
+The median (middle value when all ages are ranked in order) age at time of birth of all the mothers was 29 years old.
+One quarter of mothers were aged 25 years or younger, one-quarter were aged 25-29 years, one-quarter were aged 29-33 years and one-quarter were aged 33+ years.

 The rate of multiple births figure is per 1,000 maternities.
 Premature births is the number of births with a gestational age between 24-36 weeks and all stillbirths (also 24+ weeks gestational age) given as a rate per 1,000 live births and stillbirths.